cppwolves/cppwolves/Jacob's Compiler/Compiler/README.txt

     Same as linux.

-Note that make files are basically exclusive to linux, so tring to use make on a windows machine without WSL installed results in the terminal returning an unknown command error.
+Note that make files are basically exclusive to linux, so tryng to use make on a windows machine without WSL installed results in the terminal returning an unknown command error.
 If you don't have WSL install it or simply use the windows command I provided.
 Just note the windows command line is not robust and wont work if we add new files to the project.